-- Using constructor invocations, which are expressions that return an object of the corresponding type. - Using instantiations, described in Section 10.3.
+- Using constructor invocations, which are expressions that return an object of the corresponding type. - Using instantiations, described in Section 11.3.

 The syntax for a constructor invocation is similar to a function call; constructors can also be called using named arguments.
-Constructors are evaluated entirely at compilation-time (see Section 17).
+Constructors are evaluated entirely at compilation time (see Section 18).
 In consequence, all constructor arguments must also be expressions that can be evaluated at compilation time.
+When performing type inference and overload resolution, constructor invocations are treated similar to methods or functions.